EdatS2/NixOS/readme.md

 # Second laptop (ThinkPad)
 Having a second laptop now adds further flavour to the setup, as this laptop also comes with biometric security.
 As such a fingerprint sensor is set up in the configuration.
 Furthermore, this laptop lacks a dgpu.
 Making it more compatible with Linux suspend and hibernate.
 This laptop has been setup with [Lanzaboote](https://github.com/nix-community/lanzaboote) in mind, as such systemd-boot is used as grub is not compatible.
 It should be noted that the earlier description of setting up encryption is simpler with an unencrypted `/boot` as more crypt modules are available later in the boot.
 Other than that, the setups are mostly identical, as is the advantage of using nix :).

+## Secureboot
+The laptop is using secureboot, using lanzaboote.
+Protecting it from evil maid attacks for example.
+Setting this up is quite straight forward, the guide provided by the lanzaboote project is nice and detailed and worked for me without issue.

 ## Backup
 The backups are handeld using [Borg](https://www.borgbackup.org) as it offers deduplicated encrypted backups over ssh.
 Simplifying server setup, which I found more difficult using btrbk, the btrfs backup utility.
 The frontend Vorta is used, to simplify restoring from backup over using the CLI.